1871fotc/fotc/docs/cemetery/finding-graves.md

 ## Markers

 Markers can be seen on, or embedded into, graves.
-They represent the location of a grave and a person buried in the grave.
-There is no simple way to link a marker to the grave and person it represents.
+They represent a person buried in the grave.
+There is no simple way to link a marker, the person it represents, and the grave location.

 ![](../assets/many-markers.jpg){ width="100%" }